-- Windows 10 red screen startup – According to users, sometimes red screen can appear right on system startup.
+- Windows 10 red screen startup – Sometimes red screen can appear right on system startup.
 This issue might be caused by third-party software or by outdated drivers.

-- Windows 10 red screen loading – Sometimes your PC can get stuck while loading on a red screen.
+- Windows 10 red screen loading – Your PC can get stuck while loading on a red screen.
 This is an unusual problem, but you might be able to fix it using one of our solutions.

-- Red screen on laptop – This problem can appear on desktop PCs as well as laptops.
+- Red screen on laptop – Can appear on desktop PCs as well as laptops.
 If you have this issue on your laptop, the problem might be with your graphics card.

-- Red screen Windows 10 with cursor, audio – Sometimes you might get a red screen on Windows with your cursor and audio still working.
-This is most likely caused by your graphics card or your drivers.
+- Red screen Windows 10 with cursor, audio – This is most likely caused by your graphics card or your drivers.

-- Red screen Windows 10 explorer.exe, Excel – According to users, this issue can appear while using Windows Explorer or Excel.
-To fix the problem, you might want to try reinstalling your graphics card drivers or the problematic applications.
+- Red screen Windows 10 explorer.exe, Excel – This issue can appear while using Windows Explorer or Excel.
+Try reinstalling your graphics card drivers or the problematic applications.

-- Red screen Windows 10 two monitors – This problem can occur while using a dual monitor setup.
-If this happens, the cause is most likely your configuration or a graphics card driver.
+- Red screen Windows 10 two monitors – If this happens, the cause is most likely your configuration or a graphics card driver.